MicrosoftDocs/entra-docs/docs/id-governance/manage-workflow-on-premises.md

 1. On the Tasks screen, either select an existing task you want to run for users synchronized from Active Directory Domain Services, or create a new one by selecting **Add task**.

-1. On the individual task screen, enable the checkbox that corresponds to running for a synchronized Active Directory Domain Services uer .
+1. On the individual task screen, enable the checkbox that corresponds to running for a synchronized Active Directory Domain Services user.
 The following image shows it being enabled for a delete user account task.
     :::image type="content" source="media/manage-workflow-on-premises/delete-user-account-task-flag.png" alt-text="Screenshot of setting on-premises flag to delete account.":::
 1. Select **Save**.